ganjarsantoso/gsVarDump/README.md

 echo $string;
 ```

 Unlike directly call `gs_vardump()` function, in this way you can store the result to a variable because the return of `vardump()` is a string.
-The properties are the same as `gs_vardump()` except for the `$skin`.
-In this way, you can define a theme in different way.
+The properties are the same as `gs_vardump()` except for the `$skin`, this way, you define a theme in different method.

 **Set themes on gsVarDump**

-gsVarDump has theme.
+*gsVarDump* has theme.
 If you want the style exactly look like the php `var_dump()` output, you can use default theme.
-To use it, refer $skin to where default css theme located.
+To use it, refer `$skin` to where default css theme located.
 See example below.

 ```
 $dump = new gsVarDump('themes/default.css')